salvlan/JavaChat-Client-Server-Messaging-System/README.md

    - Run ChatClient.java to launch a client instance.
    - Connect multiple clients to the server for real-time chat.
 ## Getting Started
 Clone this repository to set up your JavaChat system.
-Follow the instructions provided in each Java file to understand the project structure and run the server and client components.
+Open the repository folder with your favorite IDE and run the server and client components.
 ## Dependencies
 - Java SE Development Kit (JDK)
 ## Contributing